 Peru: Influx of Venezuelans in Tumbes

-As of March 2019, up to 3.7 million Venezuelans have fled the country, and with the deteriorating political and economic situation in Venezuela, there is no indication the outflow will slow down soon.
-UNHCR projects the overall number of Venezuelans fleeing their country to reach 5.3 million by the end of 2019. ?
+As of March 2020, around 4.9 million Venezuelans have fled the country, and with the deteriorating political and economic situation in Venezuela, there is no indication the outflow will slow down soon.
+UNHCR projects the overall number of Venezuelans fleeing their country to reach 5.5 million by the end of 2020. ?

 Many Venezuelans in host countries are in urgent need of food, nutrition, health, and WASH assistance; needs vary depending on the country.
 Protection assistance is also crucial, including legal help with documentation in order to access healthcare and employment.
 A significant number of Venezuelans remain in an irregular situation (due to lack of documentation, long waiting periods, high application fees, etc.), leaving them without rights and access to services and vulnerable to exploitation and abuse.
 As the crisis inside Venezuela continues to deteriorate, host countries are increasingly struggling to respond to the influx of Venezuelans.
 The rising number of people entering neighbouring countries is putting a strain on basic services, especially in border areas. ?
 In order to respond to the influx, a Regional Refugee and Migrant Response Plan (RMRP) has been developed to support and complement national authorities in Latin America and the Caribbean. ?

-16/06 PERU: New entry requirements coming into effect on 15 June lead to record-level arrivals on 14 June.
-In just one day, more than 8,000 Venezuelans tried to enter the country via Tumbes.
+PERU: After 15 June 2019, Venezuelan nationals need a Humanitarian Visa and a passport to enter Peru.
+Access only with Venezuelan identification documents is no longer allowed.
 New arrivals are in an increasingly vulnerable situation and include growing numbers of children.
 Nutrition, protection and WASH are priority needs.?